Situ Panchen

 At the age of 63, he visited Tibet on pilgrimage for the fifth time.
 He retreated in a Drikung monastery.
 At that time, when he performed any kind of offering ceremony, a miracle emanation vision of Dorje Drolo showed up.
 Once in a Tara fire offering ceremony, the tent he slept grew many blue lotuses.
-In usual time, he kept reciting mantras except short rest time at noon and night.
-He recited three hundred million times of all kind of mantras.
-He showed many miracles like just an intention to stop a rainstorm, spreading barley to the sky and the barley straightened on the ground.
+In usual time, he kept reciting mantras except for short periods of rest time at noon and at night.
+His mantra recitations totalled three hundred million times of all kinds of mantras.
+He displayed many miracles in Tibet, like an intention to stop a rainstorm, spreading barley to the sky and the barley straightened on the ground.

 He found and recognized the 13th Karmapa Dudul Dorje, and personally taught the Karmapa and imparted the complete lineage to him.

 At the age of 72, Chokyi Jungne invited the 13th Karmapa Dudul Dorje to Palpung monastery.
 He performed Taisho Tripitaka lineage empowerments and teachings for the Karmapa.
 At that time, the sky was filled of colorful clouds, a sacred sign enhancing people's faith to the 13th Karmapa.

 In 1774, at the age of 74, Chokyi Jungne was invited to China.
-On the way to China, while meditating in the lotus posture of a Buddha, the Kenting Tai Situpa died.
+On the way to China, while meditating in the lotus posture of a Buddha, the Kenting Tai Situ died.
 It was observed that his heart-region retained heat for seven days and there was a strong smell of incense everywhere.
-Kenting Tai Situpa predicted his next rebirth before his passing.
+Kenting Tai Situ Rinpoche had predicted his next rebirth before his passing.

 The 8th Kenting Tai Situpa was one of the most famous masters in Tibetan history.
-He was acknowledged as a supreme scholar who had no equal in the five knowledge.
-He is honored a unique title "Maha Pandita".
-His fame reached well beyond the borders of Tibet at this time.
-He also built or rebuilt many monasteries of different lineages.
-These monasteries became Palpung's satellite monasteries, even in mainland China, exceeding well beyond a hundred.
+He was acknowledged as a supreme scholar who had no equal in the Five sciences - logic, grammar, philosophy, medicine, and the arts.
+He is honored with a unique title, "Maha Pandita".
+His fame reached well beyond the borders of Tibet in his time.
+He also built and rebuilt many monasteries of different lineages.
+These monasteries became Palpung's branch monasteries, exceeding well beyond a hundred, and included monasteries in mainland China.

 It is said that his limitless activities were equal to those of Nagajuna's in India.
 It was also a common saying at the time, that if all of the other Kagyu monasteries came together, their activity wouldn't be equal to that of Situ Chokyi Jungne.

-His foremost disciples were the thirteenth Karmapa, the tenth Shamarpa, Gyalwang Drukpa Trinley Shingta, Drikung Chokyi Gyalwa, Pawo Tsuklag Gyalwa, Drubtop Choje Gyal, Khamtrul Chokyi Nyima, and Lotsawa Tsewang Kunchab.
+His foremost disciples were the 13th Karmapa, the 10th Shamarpa, Gyalwang Drukpa Trinley Shingta, Drikung Chokyi Gyalwa, Pawo Tsuklag Gyalwa, Drubtop Choje Gyal, Khamtrul Chokyi Nyima, and Lotsawa Tsewang Kunchab.